matomo-org/developer-documentation/docs/5.x/tests-github.md

     If this option is provided a redis server and a redis sentinal will be setup.
 Provide this option if your tests require using redis.

+  * **--has-submodules**

+    Provide tihs option if your plugin contains git submodules that need to be fetched when checking out the plugin.
+If this option is not provided submodules will be ignored.

 ### Updating the matomo-tests.yml file

 The `generate:test-action` command may be changed over time as we modify the GitHub action process.
 If you build stops working correctly you may need to re-run the command to update `.github/workflows/matomo-tests.yml`.